Documentary theatre: Depression-era America

 Documentary theatre spread west during the 1930s.
 In England, the form was employed by left-leaning political theatre groups like the Unity Theatre, which presented both documentary and historical dramas in order to expose the truths of the common man, frequently combining fiction and reality to achieve truth.
 Unity Theatre's documentary shows focused on the "living newspaper" aesthetic of Eastern Europe.
 Their first piece, Busmen (1938), combined naturalistic dialogue with abstract and stylized design aesthetics culled from expressionist and constructivist genres.

-In the United States, the form was adapted by Hallie Flanagan Davis and Morris Watson into the large-scale Living Newspapers of the Federal Theatre Project of the President Franklin D. Roosevelt administration.
-Initially conceived as an "animated newsreel," the form evolved into a distinct theatrical genre; practitioners used spectacle and vaudeville techniques in addition to agitprop and Piscatorian conventions to tackle issues such as labor, housing, and agriculture during the Great Depression.
+In the United States, the form was adapted by Hallie Flanagan Davis and Morris Watson into the large-scale Living Newspapers of the Federal Theatre Project of President Franklin D. Roosevelt's administration.
+Initially conceived as an "animated newsreel", the form evolved into a distinct theatrical genre; practitioners used spectacle and vaudeville techniques in addition to agitprop and Piscatorian conventions to tackle issues such as labor, housing, and agriculture during the Great Depression.
 Often, they included characters such as Little Man and Loudspeaker to stand in and speak for and to the audience during the action, fusing fact with dramatic symbol and clarifying the narrative arc.
 These plays, like later iterations of documentary theatre, were frequently communally created, often by groups of newspaper writers and theatre artists.
 The end of the Federal Theatre Project in 1939 brought documentary theatre in the United States to a halt until the early 1960s.

 Post-war era and the 1970s

 While the documentary theatre of the 1930s stressed the involvement of the audience, much of the work of the 1960s into the 1970s was influenced by Bertolt Brecht's distancing of the audience, through aesthetic practices, in order to question dominant ideologies.
 The work of this era focused more intensely on new or alternative perspectives of historical events by restructuring the documents to raise questions about perceived reality.
 In Germany, these documentary plays focused mainly on the aftermath of Nazism and the genocide of the Holocaust.
-Many works drew from transcripts from tribunals, such as Heinar Kippart's In the Matter of J. Robert Oppenheimer and Peter Weiss's The Investigation.
+Many works drew from transcripts from tribunals, such as Heinar Kipphardt's In the Matter of J. Robert Oppenheimer and Peter Weiss's The Investigation.